Information for Manufacturers of Baby Products

 If you are a manufacturer and you are not sure if your baby product is a medical device, please check Device Advice: Device Regulation and Guidance.

-If you have questions about what to do in order to seek FDA approval or clearance for your medical device, contact the Division of Small Manufacturers, International and Consumer Assistance at 1-800-638-2041 or via email at firstname.lastname@example.org.
+If you have questions about what to do in order to seek FDA approval or clearance for your medical device, contact CDRH-Division of Industry and Consumer Education (DICE) at 1-800-638-2041 or via email at DICE@fda.hhs.gov.